 Prerequisite ENG 21 and ENG 22 with a grade of C or better or equivalent.

-Prerequisite: Instructor approval and completion of FIN 197 and FIN 198 with a grade of C or better.
+Prerequisites: Instructor approval and ENG 21 and ENG 22 and MATH 82 all with a grade of C or better or equivalent.

 FIN 245 Principles of Finance (3)

 An introduction to the critical financial management functions of the business firm.
 Designed to provide the student with working skills in a small business setting.
 Topics emphasized are: financial analysis, cash flow, funding sources and working capital management.
 (45 lecture hours)

 Prerequisite: ENG 21, ENG 22 and BUS 155/BUSN 188 with grades of C or better or equivalent.

 Rec Prep: MGT 120 and ACC 124 or ACC 201.